How you learn best

 - reflecting on feedback so you can improve

 - setting yourself goals and breaking these into sub-goals

 - planning your time and working in focused short bursts with breaks.

 Putting information into your own words, or another format such as a diagram or mental image can help you memorise it.
 Alternatively, discussing it with a study partner might suit you better.
 Whatever you do, reviewing information and increasing the time between each review (spaced retrieval) will help you store it in your long-term memory.
-See our mindmap Remembering what you have read and heard or read this article on The Science of Memory: Top 10 Proven Techniques to Remember More and Learn Faster for more.
+See this article on The Science of Memory: Top 10 Proven Techniques to Remember More and Learn Faster for more.

 Successful learners usually have high levels of intrinsic motivation.
 This TED talk on 'The puzzle of motivation' explains why rewards alone are not enough.
 According to 'How to be Motivated: 4 New Insights From Research', what really motivates us is having: